xhinini/Big-Data_Project-2/P2README.md

 # Part2-Heart Disease Prediction using Logistic Regressionx
 # Introduction

-In this part, we designed a Python script used Logistic Regression to identify the most significant risk factors associated with heart disease and predict overall risk levels.
-In this question, we will be using the Framingham Heart dataset.
+In this part, we designed a Python script used Logistic Regression to identify the most significant risk factors associated with heart disease and predicted overall risk levels.
+In this question, we would be using the Framingham Heart dataset.

 # Dataset Description